-In the neutral position with hands on the control levers,

-- Operator's upper arms should be relaxed and approximately vertical. - Operator's forearms should be approximately horizontal. - In the full forward position, - Operator's back should stay in contact with the seat back. - Control levers should not contact operator's legs. - In the full reverse position, - Control levers should not contact the operator's legs or torso.
+- 1. In the neutral position with hands on the control levers, the operator's upper arms should be relaxed and approximately vertical and their forearms should be approximately horizontal. - 2.
+In the full forward position, the operator's back should stay in contact with the seat back and the control levers should not contact operator's legs. - 3.
+In the full reverse position, the control levers should not contact the operator's legs or torso. - 4.
 Set the seat to the preferred operating position.

-- Adjustment lever is located under the front edge of the seat. - The seat has five inches of front-to-rear adjustment available.
+The adjustment lever is located under the front edge of the seat.
+The seat has five inches of front-to-rear adjustment available. - 5.
 Check factory settings of control levers for the conditions listed above.